evidhai/notes-techpechu-com/pages/SSM - Paramter store.md

 - Parameter store is more like storing values in the variable
 - You can store the values in the plain text or as encrypted text
-- Parameter store can be protected with IAM to contr
+- Parameter store can be protected with IAM to control who can read the values